yaddEC/UnrealPlatformer/README.md

 - Blueprint : the Blueprint Visual Scripting system in Unreal Engine is a complete gameplay scripting system based on the concept of using a node-based interface to create gameplay elements from within Unreal Editor.
 	As with many common scripting languages, it is used to define object-oriented (OO) classes or objects in the engine.
+- Level Design :
+	It also allows us to work on our level design skills.
+	Our current game world was made only with cubes, cylinders, cones and spheres.